 Homemade mayonnaise is a quick and easy blend of egg, Dijon, vinegar, sea salt, and a neutral-tasting oil.
 The egg, in particular the egg yolk, is integral to emulsifying the mixture into a thick dressing that is perfect for making salads or spreading onto bread.
 Some people will even use just egg yolk in their mayonnaise, but using the whole egg makes the mixture a little lighter and there is no leftover egg white to deal with.

 Dijon is both great for flavour, as well as emulsifying the mayo mixture.
 In fact, mustard blends contrasting ingredients like vinegar and oil so well, that many home cooks include it in their homemade vinaigrettes.
 You could use another type of mustard successfully in this mayonnaise.
 Dijon is great, though, because it is salty and tangy.

 To start, combine the egg, Dijon, vinegar, and sea salt in a container.
 Next, blend them together with a stick blender.
-Afterward, slowly drizzle in the oil in a thin stream, with the blender running, until the mixture thickens and becomes a creamy mayonnaise.
+Afterward, slowly drizzle in the oil, such as avocado oil, canola oil, or vegetable oil, in a thin stream, with the blender running, until the mixture thickens and becomes a creamy mayonnaise.
 Since it is sometimes difficult to coordinate running your blender and drizzling oil at the same time, I recommend placing the oil in a condiment bottle to slowly drizzle into the egg mixture while blending.